rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 **SubdagOperator**

-Creates dynamically a subdag inside the dag.
+This dynamically creates a subDag inside the dag.

 ```python
 from airflow import DAG